Devex/devex.github.io/source/_posts/2015-02-11-ubuntu-eol-upgrades.markdown

 ## Common aspects

 Our infrastructure is running on AWS EC2, so we take a lot of profit from the ability to create AMI images from running instances.
-Then we could use those images to try out the upgrade without affecting the instances.
+With this approach, we could use those images to try out the upgrade without affecting the instances.
 Of course, this implies that data might be outdated, which can be fixed easily by reloading a backup from the correct instance, or by using the same procedure on the running instance later.

-Also, the usage of ephemeral drive mounted on `/mnt` was a good place to store backups and files we would need to save during the process.
+Also, the usage of ephemeral drive mounted on `/mnt` is a good place to store backups and files we would need to save during the process.

 ## Upgrading from Intrepid

 Our first case was upgrade an Intrepid Ubuntu server, running Postgres 8.3, to Lucid.
-We upgraded it to Lucid because we're planning to decommission the application running in here.
+We chose to stay in Lucid because this application is going to be decommissioned soon, anyway.
 However, this decommission won't happen immediately, since these features must be implemented in newer applications.
 So, the first step was getting a backup from the PostgreSQL database, running these commands: